zhangshuyun/gitaly/.gitlab/issue_templates/Support Request.md

-# Support Request from the Gitaly Team
+# Support Request for the Gitaly Team

 <!--